firogh/notes/cs/kernel_hacking.md

 Include everyone from the ./scripts/get_maintainer.pl output except don't include linux-kernel@vger.kernel.org if there is another mailing list there already.
+## Kubecek
+│17:31:57 mkubecek | For the record, once the commit is in net or net-next tree, there is no chance to tweak its commit message. │ vtsironis_ho
+│17:32:26   alesak | mkubecek: ok, thanks for the clarification                                                                  │ wpreston
+│17:33:19 mkubecek | These trees do not rebase and some people (like me) would appreciate if other subsystem trees didn't        │ Zara
+│                  | either.                                                                                                     │ zuzka
+│17:34:20 mkubecek | We could avoid spurious git_sort failures and commits like kernel-source 174731527683

 # git mutt patch
 [Greg: How to Apply a Patch to the Linux Kernel Stable Tree](https://www.youtube.com/watch?v=6zUVS4kJtrA)